ChrisEssery/group-project/Portfolio/Background.md

 - Engaging activities and games can be used anywhere
 - Price: Free to start; subscription plans start at $11.67/month

+Having now identified three outliers in the market, we now ask ourselves the question: is there a gap in this market?
+Which is to say, is there an area or service which current products aren't serving?
+If there is, then we can exploit that gap.
+Let's take a look.

 ### A gap in the market